eocdb/ocdb-docs/docs/source/ocdb-search.md

 __Please note:__
 - Words starting with a digit, must be written in quotes
-- Phrases mus be written in quotes
+- Phrases must be written in quotes
+- search terms using wildcards must be written without quotes

 ## Lucene Syntax